Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Introduction

 \section{Introduction}

-\emph{Weighted First Order Model Counting} (WFOMC) is the task of computing the weighted sum of the models of a given First Order Logic (FOL) sentence $\Phi$ over a given finite domain of size $n$.
+A large part of Statistical Relational Learning (SRL) \cite{SRL_LISA,SRL_LUC} is concerned with modelling, learning and inferring over large scale relational datasets.
+Most SRL models assume a probability distribution over the models of a First-Order Logic (FOL) language with a finite domain.
+Probabilistic inference and learning in many SRL models like Markov logic networks \cite{richardson2006markov} and Probabilistic Logic Programs \cite{PLP} can be reduced to instances of \emph{Weighted First Order Model Counting} (WFOMC) \cite{broeck2013,PTP}.
+WFOMC is the task of computing the weighted sum of the models of a given First Order Logic (FOL) sentence $\Phi$ over a given finite domain of size $n$.
 Formally,

 where $\w$ is a \emph{weight function} that associates a real number to each interpretation $\omega$.
-Applications to Statistical Relational Learning (SRL) \cite{SRL_LISA,SRL_LUC} are the key drivers of research in WFOMC, as probabilsitic inference in popular SRL models like Markov logic networks \cite{richardson2006markov} and Probabilsitic Logic Programs \cite{PLP} can be reduced to WFOMC.
-However, WFOMC is $\#P_1$-complete in general \cite{Symmetric_Weighted}, making tractable fragments of FOL a significant area of theoretical and practical interest.
+Fragments of FOL that admit polynomial time WFOMC w.r.t the domain cardinality are known as \emph{domain-liftable} \cite{domain_lifted_defintion}.
+Hence, WFOMC provides a convenient theoretical and practical tool for investigating SRL models.
+This generality of WFOMC applications have led to significant interest in FOL fragments that are domain liftable \cite{LIFTED_PI_KB_COMPLETION,DOMAIN_RECURSION,kazemi2016new}.
+A sequence of results \cite{Symmetric_Weighted, broeck2013} have led to a rather clear picture of domain-liftability of FOL formulas with at most two-variables.
+Especially, these results have shown that any FOL formula in the two-variable fragment is domain-liftable \cite{Symmetric_Weighted}.
+However, this positive result is also accompanied by the intractability results in WFOMC, showing that there is an FOL formula in the three variable fragment, whose (W)FOMC can not be computed in polynomial time w.r.t the domain cardinality.